-- 3. In the window that pops up, select the AgBeh_A1_43_001_0000.tiff file.
+- 3. In the window that pops up, select the agbe_008_0001.tif file.
 Click the Open button. - Note: You can select any image of the appropriate type, not just the behenate. - 4.
 In the Image/Header Format window you should now see header values loaded into the list.
 Click the Apply button at the bottom of the screen.

 - 5. Click on the Normalization section in the options list on the left. - 6.
-In the fields at the bottom of the Normalization panel, make sure "/" is selected in the left dropdown menu, and enter I3/200000 in the large field. - Note: It is typical in SAXS to normalize by the transmitted intensity.
-At the CHESS G1 beamline, the beamstop counter is name I3, which is why we are using that name in the normalization expression.

-7. Click the Calc button to evaluate the expression for the counter values loaded in the Image/Header Format tab.

-You should get a value of 0.02404.
+In the fields at the bottom of the Normalization panel, make sure "/" is selected in the left dropdown menu, and enter I1 in the large field. - Note: It is typical in SAXS to normalize by the transmitted intensity.
+At the BioCAT beamline, the beamstop counter is name I1, which is why we are using that name in the normalization expression. - Tip: You can use the large field as a dropdown menu to see and select available normalization counters. - 7.
+Click the Calc button to evaluate the expression for the counter values loaded in the Image/Header Format tab.
+You should get a value of 7200.0. - 8.
+Click the Add button to add the expression to the normalization list.

-- 8. Click the Add button to add the expression to the normalization list. - 9.
-Make sure the "Enable Normalization" checkbox at the top of the page is checked. - 10.
-Click OK to exit the options window. - 11.
-In the file list, select the AgBeh_A1_43_001_0000.tiff file and click the Plot button.
-You will see a curve get plotted in the top panel of the Main Plot. - 12.
-Click on the manipulation tab.
-You will see a data item loaded in the manipulation list.
+9. You should now see the normalization in the normalization list.
+Make sure the "Enable Normalization" checkbox at the top of the page is checked.

+- 10. Click OK to exit the options window. - 11.
+In the file list, select the agbe_008_0001.tif file and click the Plot button.
+You will see a curve get plotted in the top panel of the Profiles plot. - 12.
+Click on the Profiles tab.
+You will see a profile loaded in the Profiles list.

-13. Adjust the start point for q Min to remove the points with zero value at the start of the curve (these are q points entirely in the mask).
+- 13. Adjust the start point for q Min to remove the points with zero value at the start of the curve (these are q points entirely in the mask).
 Set q Min so that the first point is the peak of the curve on the main plot.
-This should be around point 13 (depending on your mask).
+This should be around point 13 (depending on your mask). - Tip: It is easier to see the start point if you put the plot on a log-log scale.

 - 14. Open the Options window as in Step 1. - 15.
-Click on the Calibration section in the options list on the left.
-Set "Start plots at q-point number" to the number you just found in Step 13. - Note: This makes it so that every curve loaded from now on will by default not display the first n points, which are covered by the beamstop.
+Click on the Radial Averaging section in the options list on the left.
+Set "Start plots at q-point number" to the number you just found in Step 13. - Note: This makes it so that every curve loaded from now on will by default not display the first n points, which are covered by the beamstop. - Tip: You can do the same for the end point.

 - 16. RAW also allows you to add arbitrary metadata to your radially integrated files.
 One use case is to provide metadata keys for data deposition (e.g. in the SASBDB).
 To start, click on the Metadata section in the options list on the left of the Options window. - 17.
-In the 'Key' field enter 'Instrument'.
-In the 'Value' field enter 'MacCHESS BioSAXS beamline'.

-18. Click the Add button.
+In the 'Key' field enter 'Detector'.
+In the 'Value' field enter 'Pilatus3 X 1M'. - 18.
+Click the Add button.